 Being a factory-endorsed contractor is a minimum requirement.
 After you’ve narrowed your search down to just those companies or individuals, you need to find out how long they’ve been servicing Mitsubishi equipment.

-The more Mitsubishi mini-splits a contractor has repaired, the better.
-At PV, we've been installing and repairing Mitsubishi heat pumps for well over a decade.
-Our technicians' combined experience spans several decades.
+The more Mitsubishi mini splits a contractor has repaired, the better.
+At PV Heating & Air, we’ve been installing and repairing Mitsubishi heat pumps for well over a decade.
+Our technicians’ combined experience spans several decades.

 As you may have guessed, one benefit to choosing an experienced contractor is the greater amount of hands-on time versus less experienced counterparts.
 Aside from that, there’s another Mitsubishi-specific issue that any HVAC contractor will need to contend with when servicing your mini-split: the service manuals.